Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Discussion

 It would be well beyond the scope of this paper to attempt to make decisions on which behaviors and social biases should be avoided by language models.
 However, we consider it an advantage of our approach that the responsibility for a model's behavior no longer lies exclusively with its initial developer: Self-debiasing provides an interface to users of a language model that allows them to explicitly set the desired behavior for concrete use cases.
-For example, there may well be text genres that contain violent language for legitimate purposes and in that case, our method allows the user to specify a policy that does not affect violent language, but reduces the other five attributes.
+For example, there may well be text genres that contain violent language for legitimate purposes (e.g., crime fiction) and in that case, our method allows the user to specify a policy that does not affect violent language, but reduces other undesired attributes.
+The ability of specifying a policy will be especially beneficial for critical community intermediaries since this feature allows them to explicitly set the undesired attributes.